arvaldez301/How-to-access-NCBI-using-R/README.md

 ```
 Replace "your search query" with your desired search terms, and retmax determines the maximum number of results to retrieve (in this case, 10).
 Print your results to view the PubMed IDs that were generated.
 ### Step 3: Fetch the MEDLINE records using IDs
-Once you have the PMIDs, you can fetch the recordss using the entrez_fetch() function.
+Once you have the PMIDs, you can fetch the records using the entrez_fetch() function.
 Here's an example:
 ```
 medline_records <- entrez_fetch(db, id = id_list, rettype = "medline", retmode = "xml")
 ```